-The Student Assessment of Instruction is composed of nineteen questions.
-Eight original questions (Q1, Q2, Q8, Q9, Q10, Q12, Q13, & Q15) were established by Chancellor’s Memorandum, CM-95-06.
+The Student Perceptions of Teaching Survey (SPOTs) is composed of nineteen questions.
+Eight original questions (Q1, Q2, Q8, Q9, Q10, Q12, Q13, & Q15) were established by Chancellor's Memorandum, CM-95-06.
 The remaining eleven questions were designed by FIU.

-- All courses with component C (Class Lecture) or L (Lab) that have an enrollment greater than three will be considered eligible for assessment.
+- All courses with component C (Class Lecture) or L (Lab) that have an enrollment greater than three.

 - Courses with component O (Other) and enrollment greater than three will also be considered eligible for assessment if their Catalog Number ends between 920 and 939 (e.g., 4920, 6936, 5939).
 These Catalog Numbers correspond to "Colloquiums/Symposiums/Workshops" and "Special Topics/Seminars".

 - Dynamic courses with components C or L that have an enrollment greater than three and are at least 2 weeks in length.

 - Any course with enrollment greater than three which has obtained approval from the Provost for evaluation.

 Courses that do not meet the above criteria will not be evaluated.
 In addition, course sections that are cross-listed with another course, but do not meet the enrollment criteria of three or less will not be evaluated.

 All SPOTs will be administered online via my.fiu.edu or the FIU Mobile App.
 The SPOTs administration schedule is based on course length as follows:

 - Courses that are 16 or more weeks in length: SPOTs will open 4 weeks before the last day to submit grades.